-In the future versions of this document, these products will be defined in terms of their content, legend, spatial and temporal applicability, grids, projections and quality.
-The convention about the products' identification, format, structure, metadata and delivery will be detailed as well.
+In this document, these products are defined in detail in terms of their content, legend, spatial and temporal applicability, grids, projections and quality.
+The convention about the products' identification, format, structure, metadata and delivery are indicated as well.

 1.3 Applicable documents